 On Natural Dentition.

+The grinding can wear down tooth enamel and if left untreated this could include sensitivity to hot and cold food and drinks.
+The natural tooth shows a flatter appearance.
 On X-rays the bone destroyed, a specific arch shaped pattern.
 Usually in such cases the bite first shifts to the back teeth and then ultimately shifts to the front teeth.
 As the load on the front teeth increases so they start to chip.
 This process repeats and then slowly all the teeth worn off.

 A dentist would easily be able to recognize your teeth grinding habit just by clinical examination.
 Stress related teeth grinding in children and adults can avoided by setting a calming bed time routine and getting to the root of emotional problems.